particle-iot/docs/src/content/tutorials/device-cloud/console.md

 - No limit to the number of blocks you can purchase self-service
 - Up to {{growthTierDataOperationsCellularData}} of cellular data per month ({{growthTierDataOperationsTrackerData}} for Tracker), pooled across all devices, for each block purchased
 - Email support
-- Available in Summer 2021

 In the Growth tier, usage is measured by blocks.
 You can choose how many blocks you initially want to purchase in advance.
 It is also possible to add blocks if you run out of Data Operations, available devices, or cellular data.

+You will receive warnings by email, and as a pop-up and in the [**Billing & Usage**](https://console.particle.io/billing) tab in the console at 70%, 90%, and 100% of the allowable data operations for your current number of blocks.
+Once you reach the 100% limit, an additional block will be added to your plan.
+Starting at the next billing month your plan will include these additional block(s) and you will be billed accordingly.
+There is no additional charge at the time of the overage; it occurs only on the next billing cycle.

 In the Growth and Enterprise tiers, you will also have access to an **Organization**, which allows finer access control to multiple products.